Adaptive Informed Deep Neural Networks for Power Flow Analysis: Results

 \subsubsection{Robustness}

 The robustness of PINN4PF, MLP, and LR is evaluated using the 15-bus test system under varying noise levels.
-Controlled noise levels ranging from 0\% to 10\% are introduced to both input features and output labels of the training dataset.
+Controlled Gaussian noise with standard deviations corresponding to noise levels from 0\% to 10\% is added to both input features and output labels of the training dataset.
 The corrupted vectors are defined as $\vec{x}' = \vec{x} \pm \vec{r}_x$ and $\vec{y}' = \vec{y} \pm \vec{r}_y$, where $\vec{r}_x$ and $\vec{r}_y$ are vectors of random values between 0 and 1, and 0 and 0.1, respectively.
 Fig. \ref{fig:robust} illustrates the changes in the MSE for the voltage magnitude $[V^2]$ based on the testing dataset with varying noise levels for MLP.
 The comparison is made relative to a constant curve, representing the MSE obtained for PINN4PF using the highest noise level, i.e., 10\%.
 At the 0\% noise level, MLP outperforms PINN4PF trained with 10\% noisy data by approximately 18\%.
-However, as the noise level increases, the performance of MLP performance deteriorates significantly, with MSE increasing up to six times.
+However, as the noise level increases, the performance of MLP deteriorates significantly, with MSE increasing up to six times.
 LR is excluded from the graph as its MSE at different noise levels is two orders of magnitude higher than that of PINN4PF.
 In addition, LR shows limited improvement with increasing dataset sizes and consistently underperforms compared to both PINN4PF and MLP.